 If the waypoints of a cache already contain the same coordinates as found in your personal note, c:geo will not create a new waypoint for these coordinates as it assumes them to be an unnecessary duplicate in this case.
-Two coordinates are consideres "same" in this sense when they are identical written in MinDec coordinate format (e.g. N50 10.123 E010 34.876).
+Two coordinates are consideres "same" in this sense when they are identical written in Geocaching standard Decimal-Minute Format (e.g. N50 10.123 E010 34.876)